gkogan/simple-sticky-bar/README.md

 * Change `localStorage` to `sessionStorage` and the bar will reappear with each new session, even after being dismissed.
 * Add the code to a template file to load this bar on every page and for easy editing.

+## Who made this?

+Greg Kogan (https://www.gkogan.co) with help from [this tutorial about content gating](https://davemart.in/content-gating-example-code/).